 In 2010, we amended our Restated Certificate of Incorporation to declassify our Board of Directors and provide for the election of our directors to a term of one (1) year.
+Prior to that time, our directors were divided into three classes designated as Class I, II or III Directors and elected to three (3) year terms, with one class, or approximately one-third, of our directors being elected at each annual meeting.
 In 2010, two (2) directors (former Class I Directors) were elected to a term of one (1) year.
-This year, our three (3) former Class II Directors' terms are expiring, so a total of five (5) directors have been nominated for election to a term of one (1) year.
-By applying this orderly process, our Board of Directors will be fully declassified at the 2012 annual meeting of stockholders, at which all director nominees will be nominated for election for a term of one (1) year.
+In 2011, five (5) directors (former Class I and Class II Directors) were elected to a term of one (1) year.
+This year, our three (3) former Class III Directors' terms are expiring, so all eight (8) directors have been nominated for election to a term of one (1) year.

-Upon the recommendation of the Governance and Nominating Committee, the five (5) persons listed in the table below are nominated for election at the Meeting, each to serve as a director for a term of one (1) year and until his successor is elected and qualified.
+Upon the recommendation of the Governance and Nominating Committee, the eight (8) persons listed in the table below are nominated for election at the Meeting, each to serve as a director for a term of one (1) year and until his or her successor is elected and qualified.

-Name Age name.
+Name Age Position

-W. Larry Cash 62 Executive Vice President, Chief Financial Officer and Director
+W. Larry Cash 63 Executive Vice President, Chief Financial Officer

+and Director

+John A. Clerico 70 Director

-James S. Ely III 53 Director
+James S. Ely III 54 Director

-John A. Fry 50 Director
+John A. Fry 51 Director

 William Norris Jennings, M.D.
-67 Director
+68 Director

+Julia B. North 64 Director

+Wayne T. Smith 66 Chairman of the Board, President, Chief Executive Officer and Director

-H. Mitchell Watson, Jr. 73 Director
+H. Mitchell Watson, Jr. 74 Director